microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration/README.md

 ![](<media/push_to_vsts.png>)

-**NOTE:** we added the Visual Studio Team Services repository as a remote named **vsts**, so we need to push to that remote in the future for our changes to appear in our Visual Studio Team Services repository.
+**NOTE:** We added the Visual Studio Team Services repository as a remote named **vsts**, so we need to push to that remote in the future for our changes to appear in our Visual Studio Team Services repository.

 **6.** Your Visual Studio Team Services account should now have a copy of the PartsUnlimitedMRP
 application: